kevin-tofu/KalmanFilter_in_C/README.md

 # Kalman Filter in C

  A simple and accurate Kalman filter implementation.
+And also, the square root filter and UD-decomposition filter involves.
+It can make you realized that high accurate computation with a single precision floating point on time-step system modeling.

 ## Features
 1. It works stably even for float16 matrices.